laminas/laminas-form/docs/book/v3/form-element-manager.md

 ## Fetch and Configure a Standard Element

 The form element manager uses the factory `Laminas\Form\ElementFactory` to create all elements, fieldsets, and forms.
+This factory allows the configuration of an element during fetching:

 ```php
 $element = $formElementManager->get(